On Quasi-Modular Forms, Almost Holomorphic Modular Forms, and the Vector-Valued Modular Forms of Shimura: Introduction

 Modular forms have been the subject of extensive research for a very long time.
 Throughout this time, many generalizations of the classical notion were defined.
 Two such notions which we consider in this paper are vector-valued modular forms with representations, and quasi-modular forms, in which the transformation under the action of the Fuchsian group involves more functions.
 Holomorphic quasi-modular forms were defined in \cite{[KZ]} and their relation to classical holomorphic modular forms was also considered in that reference, as well as in \cite{[MR]}, \cite{[A]}, and other references.
 The first aim of this paper is to extend this relation to more general modular forms and quasi-modular forms.

 One type of vector-valued modular forms with representations arises from the symmetric powers of the natural action of $SL_{2}(\mathbb{R})$ on $\mathbb{C}^{2}$.
 The $m$th symmetric power of this representation is denoted $V_{m}$.
-Modular forms with representation $V_{m}$ were defined by Shimura in \cite{[Sh]} following an idea of Eichler (see also \cite{[E]}), and a structure theorem for cusp forms of weights 0 and 2 and representation $V_{m}$ for even $m$ was established by Kuga and Shimura in \cite{[KS]}.
+Modular forms with representation $V_{m}$ were defined, using expressions similar to ours, by Shimura in \cite{[Sh]}, in order to consider the integrals defined by Eichler in \cite{[E]} (see also the work \cite{[B]} of Bol, where a preliminary version of these modular forms already appears).
+A structure theorem for cusp forms of weights 0 and 2 and representation $V_{m}$ for even $m$ was established by Kuga and Shimura in \cite{[KS]}.
 The main aim of this paper is to relate (holomorphic) quasi-modular forms to holomorphic modular forms with the representation $V_{m}$.
 In fact, we obtain this result in a more general setting.
 Using the tools developed in order to achieve this task, we also prove a general structure theorem for modular forms with representations (or multiplier systems) involving $V_{m}$.

 In Section \ref{MQM} we present the notions of modular forms and quasi-modular forms, and study the relation between them under very general assumptions.
 In Section \ref{Vm} we introduce modular forms with representation $V_{m}$, obtain the connection between all three notions, and prove the structure theorem.